7owery/7owery/README.md

 - 👋 Hi, I’m @7owery
 - 👀 I’m interested in ... designing characters for games!
 - 🌱 I’m currently learning ... idek.
-Japanese?
+Spanish, French, & Japanese?
 - 💞️ I’m looking to collaborate on ... my own project right now ...
 - 📫 How to reach me ... visit my Instagram, Twitter, or Tumblr with the same username to find more about me.